• Skip to primary navigation

 Ingredients

-• 4 tbsp olive oil (53g) plus olive oil for brushing rolls after baked
+• 4 tablespoon olive oil plus olive oil for brushing rolls after baked

 Instructions